Dmaltezh/cypress_dem_Dmaltezh/README.md

 # cypress_dem_Dmaltezh
-this is  a demo project for cypress
+this is  a demo project for cypress automation

+changes made on laptop